nLab GAGA

 Idea

-GAGA is short for the title Géométrie algébrique et géométrie analytique of the article (Serre 56), and more generally has come to stand for the kind of results initated in this article, establishing the close relationship between algebraic geometry over the complex numbers and complex analytic geometry, hence between algebraic spaces (algebraic varieties, schemes) over the complex numbers and complex analytic spaces.
+GAGA is short for the title Géométrie algébrique et géométrie analytique of the article by Serre 1956, and it has come to stand for the kind of results initated in this article, establishing the close relationship between algebraic geometry over the complex numbers and complex analytic geometry, hence between algebraic spaces (algebraic varieties, schemes) over the complex numbers and complex analytic spaces.

 For example, often one can compute sheaf cohomology either in the algebraic category or in the analytic category, obtaining the same result.
 This can be useful because one has more tools in the analytic category, such as Dolbeault resolutions.
 Typically GAGA-type theorems hold for proper (compact) varieties, but not for non-proper varieties.